-In the Main Menu, there are 12 main functions, including System Information, User Authentication, PoE Quick Control, Network Management, Switch Management, PoE Management, Switch Monitor, PoE Monitor, System Utility, Save Configuration, Reset System and Logout contained.
+In the Main Menu, there are 9 main functions, including System Information, User Authentication, Network Management, Switch Management, Switch Monitor, System Utility, Save Configuration, Reset System and Logout contained.
 We will respectively describe their sub-functions in the following sections of this chapter.

-- System Information: Name the Managed Switch, specify the location and check the current version of information. - User Authentication: View the registered user list.
-Add a new user or remove an existing user. - PoE Quick Control: To enable PoE simply & quickly by port. - Network Management: Set up or view the Managed Switch's IP address and related information required for network management applications. - Switch Management: Set up the switch/port configuration, VLAN configuration and other functions. - PoE Management: Set up the power supply method for PDs connected to the Managed Switch and PoE alarm configuration. - Switch Monitor: View the operation status and traffic statistics of the ports. - PoE Monitor: View the current power supply status, including Total PoE Power Consumption, and each TP port's Power(W), Voltage(V), Current(mA), PD Class, and so on. - System Utility: Ping, do the firmware upgrade, load the factory default settings, etc...

-- Save Configuration: Save all changes to the system.
+- System Information: Name the Managed Switch, specify the location and check the current version of information. - User Authentication: View the registered user list, add a new user or remove an existing user. - Network Management: Set up or view Managed Switch's IP address and related information required for network management applications. - Switch Management: Set up the switch/port configuration, VLAN configuration and other functions. - Switch Monitor: View the operation status and traffic statistics of the ports. - System Utility: Ping, do the firmware upgrade, load the factory default settings, etc... - Save Configuration: Save all changes to the system.

-- Reset System: Reset the Managed Switch.

-- Logout: Log out the management interface.
+- Reset System: Reset the Managed Switch. - Logout: Log out the management interface.